cf12/portfolio/content/contact.md

 template = "base.html"
 +++

-for questions, business inquiries, or other absurd requests, shoot me an email at <brian@cf12.org>
+for questions, business inquiries, or other potentially absurd requests, shoot me an email at <brian@cf12.org>